-When I worked as a waitress at the River Cafe, this was one of the first recipes I learnt.
+When I worked as a waitress at the River Café, this was one of the first recipes I learnt.
 Using bread in a salad may seem odd, and you might think it would be heavy, but this is one of the best summer tomato salads.

-Serves 4 as a main course, 8 as a starter
+serves 4 as a main course, 8 as a starter

 - 1kg ripe tomatoes